napari/napari/docs/explanations/rendering.md

 VRAM by creating and drawing [vispy](http://vispy.org/) objects.
 By drawing objects in our working set VRAM will soon contain what we want.
 We will tightly manage the construction and destruction of vispy objects to match the current working set.
-We also have to make sure we don't create too many new objects in one frame so that we do not exceed our time budget.
+We also have to make sure that we don't create too many new objects in one frame and exceed our time budget.

 A future version of this document will need to document our use of vispy thorougly.
 We just don't know the details yet.